agnescameron/gatsby-test-i3/src/index/_datasets/unichem.md

 ---
-layout: default
+contributors:
-contributors: European Bioinformatics Institute
+- European Bioinformatics Institute
 description: ' UniChem is large-scale non-redundant database of pointers between chemical structures and EMBL-EBI chemistry resources.
 Its purpose is to optimise the efficiency with which structure-based hyperlinks may be built and maintained between chemistry-based